-During the Busy state, do not input any command except 70h(71h) and FFh.
+During the Busy state, do not input any command except 70h, 71h and FFh.

-(5) Acceptable commands after Serial Input command "80h"
+(5) Acceptable commands after Serial Data Input command "80h"

-Once the Serial Input command "80h" has been input, do not input any command other than the Column Address Change in Serial Data Input command "85h", Auto Program command "10h", Multi Page Program command "11h", Auto Program with Data Cache Command "15h", or the Reset command "FFh".
+Once the Serial Data Input command "80h" has been input, do not input any command other than the Column Address Change in Serial Data Input command "85h", Auto Page Program command "10h", Multi Page Program command "11h", Auto Page Program with Data Cache Command "15h", or the Reset command "FFh".

-If a command other than "85h", "10h", "11h", "15h" or "FFh" is input, the Program operation is not performed and the device operation is set to the mode which the input command specifies.
+If a command other than "85h", "10h", "11h", "15h" or "FFh" is input, the Program operation is not performed and the device operation is set to the mode that the input command specifies.